bguesman/docsify-test/docs/editor/blocks/procedural_cloud_volume_block.md

 #### Flythrough Step Range
 **C# member variable:** `Vector2 m_flythroughStepRange` \
-Step distance range for flythrough ray marching.
+Step distance range used for certain cases of flythrough ray marching.
 The lower and upper limits are applied at the lower and upper [distance range](/editor/blocks/procedural_cloud_volume_block?id=flythrough-step-distance-range) values.
 This lets you use fewer samples for smaller march distances.

 This parameter is different from the non-flythrough step ranges---it specifies step distance, not in step count.
 A reasonable value for this might be something like `(16, 512)`, which will take 16 meter steps up close, and 512 meter steps far away.

 #### Flythrough Step Distance Range
 **C# member variable:** `Vector2 m_flythroughStepDistanceRange` \
 Distance range over which to apply the flythrough step range.

+#### Sample Jitter
+**C# member variable:** `float m_sampleJitter` \
+Amount to jitter primary ray-marching samples along the ray spatially (from pixel to pixel) and temporally (across frames).
+Set this
+* To `0` to reduce noise if you don't plan on using temporal denoising/DLSS/TAA.
+You may also want to set it to `0` if you're heavily leveraging reprojection or subresolution.
+* To `0.5` if you want correct stochastic rendering for use with temporal denoising/DLSS/TAA.
+* To `1` if you still see noticeable banding artifacts at 0.5.
+This will "over-jitter" the samples, which can help further reduce banding, at the cost of more noise.

+#### Pixel Jitter
+**C# member variable:** `float m_pixelJitter` \
+Amount to jitter the ray direction from frame to frame.
+This is particularly important for anti-aliasing results rendered at lower resolution.

+#### Shadow Sample Jitter
+**C# member variable:** `float m_shadowSampleJitter` \
+How much to jitter secondary raymarching---self-shadow---samples.
+Increasing this can cause noise, but if you're using DLSS, it can greatly improve the smoothness of the shadows.
+If you're not using DLSS or are rendering clouds with reprojection enabled, you'll probably want to set this parameter to `0`, indicating not to use any jitter.

 #### LOD Distances
 **C# member variable:** `Vector2 m_LODDistances` \